 - They will dig in your yard.

-- Require a highly secured yard, or they will escape in search of adventure
+- Require a highly secured yard, or they will escape in search of adventure.
+And will need a personalized dog collar with contact info on it, in case they do.

 Smooth Fox Terriers love their families and are needy for attention.
 They should live indoors with their people.
 This is a neat breed overall, but you should expect some accidents during their extended housetraining.
 They shed only moderately, so fur cleanup is minimal.